ntu-aris/ntu_viral_dataset/sensor_calibration.md

 </p>
 <p style="text-align: center;">Fig 6.
 Matlab stereo calibration process 5</p>

-After that you can export the camera paramters to a file.
+After that you can export the camera parameters to a file.

-Please take note that Matlab notation and Opencv notation are different.
-To use the Matlab result in Opencv you need to do transpose of the projection matrix and rotation matrix. see this [link](https://stackoverflow.com/questions/46651936/convert-between-matlab-stereoparameters-and-opencv-stereorectify-stereo-calibrat/50925828#50925828) for details
+Please take note that Matlab notation and OpenCV notation are different.
+To use the Matlab result in OpenCV you need to transpose the projection matrix and rotation matrix.
+See this [link](https://stackoverflow.com/questions/46651936/convert-between-matlab-stereoparameters-and-opencv-stereorectify-stereo-calibrat/50925828#50925828) for details

 To use Matlab to calibrate a fisheye model, you may follow the command line instruction [here](mathworks.com/help/vision/ug/fisheye-calibration-basics.html)

 First call
 ```Matlab
 cameraCalibrator
 ```
-Then load the image and select the Fisheye.
+then load the image and select the Fisheye.
 At last calibrate and show the result.
 The camera calibration GUI is very similar to the stereo calibrate case.

 ## Calibration with OPENCV

-OPENCV calibration is more complicated and often reqires quite sometime to read and understand.
+OPENCV calibration is more complicated and often requires quite sometime to read and understand.

-So to find pattern in chess board, we can use the function, cv.findChessboardCorners().
+So to find pattern in chess board, we can use the function, `cv.findChessboardCorners()`.
 The chessboard pattern we are using is 9x6 size patten with each square tape measured to be 80mm

 ```python
 import numpy as np